fx-giant/giant-documentations/visual/using-bar-chart.md

 ## Important notes:

-- If you have date-time data, It would be better to showcase your data using a line-chart.

 - This type of chart can only be used when ur data is two dimensional thus it is important to know how your data is structured and what you want to show before you actually create a chart.

 - If you have data you want to show that requires 3 dimensions, I recommend to find a different way to show your data.